briandigital/bd4/portfolio/03-podcast-network-case-study.md

 ---
+full-title: UIE.fm – The UIE Podcast Network
 title: Podcast Network Case Study
-layout: page
+layout: portfolio-page
 category: case-study
 nav-title: Podcast Network
 ---

-# UIE.fm – The UIE Podcast Network

-2006–2010 I built the UIE podcasting endeavor from an experiment into a series of more than 150 episodes downloaded around around the world, hundreds of thousands of times.
+From 2006 through 2010, I built the UIE podcasting endeavor from an experiment into a series of more than 150 episodes downloaded around around the world, hundreds of thousands of times.
 We hired a producer to continue the project full-time as I transitioned to a primarily design role.

 In 2016 and 2017, I co-designed a stand alone site that would be come the home of the UIE Podcast Network, home to UIE podcasts and those of other designers in the future.